dotnet/csharplang/spec/expressions.md

 A conditional expression of the form b ? x : y first evaluates the condition b.
 Then, if b is true, x is evaluated and becomes the result of the operation.
 Otherwise, y is evaluated and becomes the result of the operation.
 A conditional expression never evaluates both x and y.

-The conditional operator is right-associative, meaning that operations are grouped from right to left. \[*Example*: An expression of the form a ? b : c ? d : e is evaluated as a ? b : (c ? d : e). *end example*\]
+The conditional operator is right-associative, meaning that operations are grouped from right to left.
+An expression of the form a ? b : c ? d : e is evaluated as a ? b : (c ? d : e).

 The first operand of the ?: operator shall be an expression that can be implicitly converted to bool, or an expression of a type that implements operator true.
 If neither of these requirements is satisfied, a compile-time error occurs.